-Once a cleanup has been completed on a property, a record of the completed cleanup must be prepared.
-For residential subdivisions, the model remedy requires CC&Rs and plat notes be included to ensure future owners are given the opportunity to be aware of the cleanup that has occurred.
-Additionally, subdivisions and multifamily developments subject to SEPA review, a completion report form is required to be filled out by the developer and submitted before final plat approval is issued, or before a certificate of occupancy is issued.
-For residential construction projects that do not require SEPA review, a notarized self-certification form is required to be signed by the property owner and building contractor prior to a final certificate of occupancy being issued.
+- For residential subdivisions, require plat notes and CCR's to ensure future owners, and their mortgage lenders, if applicable, are given the opportunity to be aware MTCA-compliant cleanup has occurred. - For residential subdivisions and multifamily developments that are subject to SEPA review require a Remedy Completion Report form (developed by Ecology) documenting which of the pre-approved sampling and cleanup methods have been implemented on the site be filled out by the developer and submitted before final plat approval is given, or before a certificate of occupancy is issued. - For residential construction projects that do not require SEPA review, a notarized self-certification form signed by the property owner and building contractor prior to a final certificate of occupancy being issued could be required.
 Further information describing these elements is provided in the Appendix B.